 About the Book

-The book grew out of a workshop I’ve been giving in North America for over 15 years, teaching people how to hear the voice of their unique soul.
-One question that people often ask me is how I—a writer, editor, and writing teacher—created the workshop in the first place.
+The book grew out of a workshop I’ve been giving in North America for over 20 years, teaching people how to hear the voice of their unique soul.
+One question that people often ask me is how I created the workshop in the first place.

 Wanting to teach what I’d learned, I created a series of transformational workshops.
-The Spiritual Alchemist evolved from a workshop whose focus and intent was spiritual alchemy: teaching participants how to listen to the voice of their own soul.
+The Spiritual Alchemist: Working with the Voice of Your Soul evolved from a workshop whose focus and intent was spiritual alchemy: teaching participants how to listen to the voice of their own soul.
 They asked me to write a book for friends and relatives who couldn’t take the workshop.
-The challenge for me was to give readers the exercises without losing the value of the workshop experience.
+The challenge for me was to give readers the workshop exercises without losing the value of the workshop experience.
 My choice has been to include both.

 Part Two contains the chapters with the exercises, followed by helpful stories and lessons from the workshop.